rockettheme/docs/Docs/wordpress/themes/leviathan/demo_copyright.md

 -----
 ![][copyright]

-:   1. **Grantry Branding** [62%, 61%, se]
+:   1. **Gantry Branding** [62%, 61%, se]

 The Copyright section remains the same for all areas of the site.
 Because of this, it is preserved as a Default widget override.

 #### Gantry Branding
-The Gantry Branding widget is does little more then display our logo at the bottom-center of the **Copyright** section.
+The Gantry Branding widget does little more than display our logo at the bottom-center of the **Copyright** section.
 Simply click and drag the Gantry Branding widget into the Copyright section for this to appear.

 [copyright]: assets/demo_footer.jpeg